Florune/florune-wallet/README.md

 ## Introduction

-**Florune** is the inaugural application of the Contract Foundry ecosystem, a sovereign onchain jurisdiction for enterprise-grade agreements.
+**Florune** is the inaugural application of the Contract Foundry ecosystem, a sovereign onchain agreement acosystem.

-This trustless, permissioned infrastructure converges decentralized identity, tamper-proof document verification, and non-custodial smart contracts to replace intermediary-dependent processes with immutable, executable logic.
+This permissioned but non-custodial infrastructure converges decentralized identity, tamper-proof document verification, and non-custodial smart contracts to replace intermediary-dependent processes with immutable, executable logic.

 Within this environment, financial obligations are bound directly to verifiable actions.
 Onchain digital signatures autonomously control the flow of capital through P2P escrow and payments, ensuring execution is contingent solely upon cryptographically proven performance.